Choosing a Health Profession

 Gap Year Resources

 As a Tulane alumni applicant, you bring unique strengths and qualities to health professions schools.
-As an alumni you will not have access to the Committee Letter process but we do offer you support throughout your exploration and application timeline.
+As an alumni you will not have access to the Committee Letter process but we do offer you support throughout your application process.

 About the Application Cycle